darkeclipz/or/cpp/cpp.md

 ![path](graph_path.png)

-The path is an Euler circuit, such as: ABACBECDEDEA.
+The path is an Euler circuit, such as: ABCACBECDEDEA.

 ## Notes